Julien Faucets Review & Rating Updated: 03/27/18

 On Mr. Julien's death in 1973, the company was purchased by Somesco, Inc., a consulting and investment group, and reorganized as Les Enterprises Julien, Inc. In 1998 the company, renamed Julien, Inc. and under new ownership by its former managers, branched out into residential kitchen sinks under the trade name Julien Home Refinements®.

 It manufactures none of these.
-Its fire clay sinks are made by Shaws of Darwen in the U.K., a company well known for its high quality clay products.
-Most of its faucets are purchased through and made in Italy by IB Rubineterie S.p.A., an established Italian manufacturer that sells a broad collections of faucets, fittings and accessories throughout Europe and most of the rest of the world.
+Its fireclay sinks are made by Shaws of Darwen in the U.K., a company well known for its high-quality clay products.
+Most of its faucets are purchased through and made in Italy by IB Rubineterie S.p.A., an established Italian manufacturer that sells a broad collection of faucets, fittings, and accessories throughout Europe and most of the rest of the world.

-However, at some kitchens faucet are, according to the company, made in Germany.
-We have not yet identified the actual manufacturer, or confirmed that it is indeed a German company that actually manufactures in Germany.
+However, some kitchen faucets are, according to the company, made in Germany.
+We have not identified the actual manufacturer or confirmed that the manufacturer is indeed a German company that actually manufactures in Germany.
 A great many German companies do not.

 Customer service is good to very good.
 Customer service agents handled our requests for information quickly and accurately.
-We scored it 3.75 our of 5 possible points.
+We scored it 3.75 out of 5 possible points.
 Anything above 4.0 is good.

 As of our last update to this report, some Julien faucets were certified, some were not.
 A company spokesman told us that all of its faucets were in the process of being certified.
 Unfortunately, that turned out not to have been true.
 No Julien faucet is currently certified according to the records of the seven accredited testing organizations authorized to test and certify faucets to North American standards.